Foster Inclusive Capitalism

 Stop Catering to Shareholders, Think Long-Term

-An even stronger critique of Corporate America’s short-term focus on profits and stock prices came from Larry Fink, CEO of Blackrock, one of the world’s largest investment funds.
+An even stronger critique of Corporate America’s short-term focus on profits and stock prices has come from Larry Fink, CEO of Blackrock, one of the world’s largest investment funds.
 In a blunt letter to 500 U.S. CEOs in April 2015, Fink told them to stop catering to shareholders and spending so much of their profits on stock buybacks because that was hurting their businesses and hampering overall U.S. economic growth.
 “Returning excessive amounts of capital to investors,” Fink asserted, “sends a discouraging message about a company’s ability to use its resources wisely” and to develop a long-term growth strategy.

 Worker-Friendly CEOs Change Direction